Retro gaming: Remakes

-Modern retrogaming may be more broadly applied to retro-style designs and reimaginings with more modern graphics.
+Modern retro gaming may be more broadly applied to retro-style designs and reimaginings with more modern graphics.
 These enhanced remakes include Pac-Man: Championship Edition, Space Invaders Extreme, Super Mega Worm, and 3D Dot Game Heroes.
 Some are based directly upon the enhanced emulation of original games, as with Nintendo's NES Remix.

 When remakes are created by an individual or a group of enthusiasts without commercial motivation, such games sometimes are also called fangames.
 These are often motivated by the phenomenon of abandonware, which is the discontinuation of sales and support by the original producers.
 Examples of fan-made remakes are King's Quest I: Quest for the Crown, King's Quest II: Romancing the Stones, and Freeciv.

 The nostalgia-based revival of past game styles has also been accompanied by the development of the modern chiptune genre of game music.
 Chiptunes are characterized by severe limitations of sound imposed by the author's self-restriction to using only the original sound chips from 8-bit or 16-bit games.
 These compositions are featured in many retro-style modern games and are popular in the demoscene.